Mashroor007/Image-Gallery/README.md

 # Image-Gallery
-A image gallery using HTML, CSS and JavaScript
+A image gallery using HTML, CSS and JavaScript (lightbox)